Read on to know more about the Culture of Rajasthan that makes it one of the most tourist-oriented states in India:

 1. Attithi Devo Bhavo

 'Attithi Devo bhavo' means to treat your guests like as you would treat God.
 This principle is a part of the Rajasthani Culture.
 They treat their guests well and make them want to visit again.
 Most of the people in Rajasthan are involved in tourism-related jobs and hence take this principle very seriously as they earn their revenue due to the tourists and have pledged to serve them.
+A popular folk song 'Padharo Mhare Desh' literary means 'Welcome to my country'.
+Rajasthan Hospitality is famous all over the world.

 2. Folk Music And Dance